-- Why its better to use our service than any other --

 Amber does everything, blades, shears, shipping, clipper repair, 5-N-1 refurbishing, ect.
 Worked here for years and learned the business from the ground up.

-Mariana is Dana's daughter, and is a college student.
+Mariana works part-time and is a college student.
 She started out by helping break down blades and getting them ready to sharpen.
 After a few years she wanted to try the blade machine, so we let her.
+She's worked for us over 10 years part-time and going to school.

 Today she is the best blade sharpener I've ever trained, I'd put her up against anyone in this business.
 She can sit with a Shop Machine on each side of her and put out 60 to 80 blades an hour.
 She runs the refurbishing machine for 5-N-1 blades, and adjusts everything to ship.
 She works everyday after school, and then goes home and studies.